Dreller/GenericLoginForm/README.md

 Edit the `.login.config` file as follow:

 1. Change the `PasswordReset/Enabled` to `Y` (for Yup!).
-1. Customize the `PasswordReset/Invite` and `PasswordReset/Color` to something you like.
+1. Customize the `PasswordReset/Color` to something you like.
 1. Set `PasswordReset/EmailField` to the MySQL Column of your Users Table, that contains the email address.
 A temporary password will be send there.
 1. Set `PasswordReset/ExpiredField` to the MySQL Column of your Users Table, set as TinyINT, default 0.
 If set to 0, the account is OK.
 If set to 1, the user will be forced to change its password at its next logon.

 That's it!

 ### Validate the setup
 To help validate the setup file, I made a small script that check every settings and report you any issues it may find.
 This script will evolve with time.
 You can get to it by browsing to `/cheker.php` and hit the Start check button.
 Take the time to read the details to ensure a good setup and a working Login form for your users.
+WARNING: This script needs to be upgraded with recent changes.

 ## Built With
 * [MysqliDb 2.9.3](https://github.com/ThingEngineer/PHP-MySQLi-Database-Class) - Simple MySQLi wrapper and object mapper with prepared statements.